Student Simulation Project in Public Transportation Crowd simulations at railway station Hoofddorp, The Netherlands

 Written by Jurian Fijen – Amsterdam University of Applied Science – Built Environment, Mobility

-During my last year at the Amsterdam University of Applied Sciences, Bachelor of Built Environment (Mobility), I used a program called Pedestrian Dynamics of InControl for my thesis about crowd simulations at railway station Hoofddorp, the Netherlands.
+During my last year at the Amsterdam University of Applied Sciences, Bachelor of Built Environment (Mobility), I used the software Pedestrian Dynamics® of InControl for my thesis about crowd simulations at railway station Hoofddorp, the Netherlands.

 For my thesis I first examined the concept of crowd simulations and looked at how this could be used at railway stations.
 To find out whether Hoofddorp station can handle the increased demand, I looked at two things: which data and other information do I need to model pedestrian flows and how can I find out when capacity is reached?

-I used the crowd simulation program Pedestrian Dynamics of InControl to model and examine pedestrian flows.
-My supervisors from the university provided a Pedestrian Dynamics Student Pro license for my thesis project.
-I used the programs tutorials and examples to master the program, after which I started my own case.
-By loading an AutoCAD map of the station into Pedestrian Dynamics the infrastructure was well implemented.
-Adding all data I gathered from the public transport time table, the available public transport equipment, pedestrians and accompanying numbers and routes, I was able to model the pedestrian flows into the station’s infrastructure.
+I used the crowd simulation software Pedestrian Dynamics® of InControl to model and examine pedestrian flows.
+My supervisors from the university provided a Pedestrian Dynamics® Student Pro license for my thesis project.
+I used the program’s tutorials and examples to master the software, after which I started my own case.
+By loading an AutoCAD map of the station into Pedestrian Dynamics® the infrastructure was well implemented.
+Adding all data I gathered from the public transport time table, the available public transport equipment, pedestrians and accompanying numbers and routes, I was able to model the pedestrian flows into the station’s infrastructure

 3D Simulation Model of Hoofddorp trainstation